25-26 Photography Assignments

 • Put photos in your "Get to know your camera" folder.

-• Compare the EXIF Data in the MetaData Panel in Lightroom to understand the differences.
+• Ms. Murphy will help you import & rename files in Adobe Lightroom.
+Compare the EXIF Data in the MetaData Panel to understand the differences.

 • Write down your discoveries in your photo journal & turn in to Google Classroom